Johnny Smith: Career

-An extremely diverse musician, Johnny Smith was equally at home playing in the Birdland jazz club or sight-reading scores in the orchestral pit of the New York Philharmonic.
+An extremely diverse musician, Johnny Smith was equally at home playing in the Birdland, a jazz club, or sight-reading scores in the orchestral pit of the New York Philharmonic.
 From Schoenberg to Gershwin to originals, Smith was one of the most versatile guitarists of the 1950s.
 As a staff studio guitarist and arranger for NBC from 1946 to 1951, and on a freelance basis thereafter until 1958, Smith played in a variety of settings from solo to full orchestra and had his own trio, The Playboys, with Mort Lindsey and Arlo Hults.
-His playing is characterized by closed-position chord voicings and rapidly ascending lines (reminiscent of Django Reinhardt, but more diatonic than chromatically-based).
+Smith's playing is characterized by closed-position chord voicings and rapidly ascending lines (reminiscent of Django Reinhardt, but more diatonic than chromatically-based).

 Smith's most critically acclaimed recording was of the song "Moonlight in Vermont", and featured tenor saxophonist Stan Getz.
 The single was the second most popular jazz record in DownBeat's readers' poll for 1952.
-Initially released as a track on the 10-inch LP "Jazz at NBC" (Roost 410), "Moonlight in Vermont" was later made the title track of a 1956 12 inch LP.
-From 1952 and into the 1960s he recorded for the Roost label, on whose releases his reputation mainly rests.
+Initially released as a track on the 10-inch LP Jazz at NBC (Roost RLP 410), "Moonlight in Vermont" was later made the title track of a 1956 12 inch LP.
+From 1952 and into the 1960s he recorded for the Roost Records, on whose releases his reputation mainly rests.
 Mosaic Records issued the majority of them in an 8-CD set in 2002.

-His best known musical composition is the track "Walk Don't Run", written for a 1954 recording session as a contrafact to "Softly, as in a Morning Sunrise".
+His best-known musical composition is the track "Walk Don't Run", written for a 1954 recording session as a contrafact to "Softly, as in a Morning Sunrise".
 Guitarist Chet Atkins covered the track, recording a neo-classical rendition of the song on the electric guitar for his Hi Fi in Focus album which preceded the Ventures' hit by three years.
-He played his arrangement fingerstyle, including the bass notes A, G, F, and E which later became the basis for the Ventures' arrangement.
-The musicians who became The Ventures heard the Atkins version, simplified it, sped it up, and recorded it in 1960.
-The Ventures' version went to No. 2 on the Billboard Top 100 for a week in September 1960.
+He played his arrangement fingerstyle, including the bass notes A, G, F, and E, the notes of an Andalusian cadence which later became the basis for the Ventures' arrangement.

+The musicians who became the Ventures heard the Atkins version, rearranged it pop style, and recorded it in 1959 on their own Blue Horizon label.
+The Ventures version gained popularity locally and was distributed by Dolton Records by way of Liberty Records and went nationally in the U.S. to No.2 on the Billboard Top 100 for a week in September 1960.